mhetrick/hetrickcv/README.md

 - Use a slow LFO as the input.
 The various outputs become semi-related gate streams.
 Use primitive waveforms (sine, triangle, etc.) for more predictable results.
 Use the Audible Instruments Wavetable Oscillator in LFO mode and morph the waveform for unpredictable patterns.
 - Use this in tandem with the Digital to Analog module to create custom waveshaping effects.
 You can wire the bits up "correctly" and simply change the various encoder, rectification, offset, and scaling parameters on both modules to come up with unusual permutations.
 You can wire the bits up more randomly to produce harsher effects.
 For a lot of fun, try placing the Rotator and/or the Gate Junction modules between the A-to-D and D-to-A converters.

+### Binary Gate
+This is a very simple module with a single gate output.
+There are three gate inputs with corresponding buttons.
+The first two buttons turn the output gate on or off, while the third toggles its current state.

 ### Bitshift
 This is a harsh waveshaping effect.
 It is particularly useful for taking a slow, smooth CV value and creating a lot of rapid discontinuities.
 The effect is produced by taking the internal floating-point representation of the signal and turning it into a 32-bit integer.
 The integer's bits are then shifted left (<<, which produces aggressive alterations to the signal) or right (>>, which is mostly just attenuation).
 Because the algorithm for this module has expected boundaries, you will need to select a range for the input signal. +/- 5V is the standard range for most audio generators in Rack.
 Some function generators will produce +/- 10V, though.
 Regardless, since this is a fairly harsh and experimental module, there's no need to select the "correct" range...